MVrachev/oss-eu-2022-tutorial-mv/README.md

 `Workflows` menu.
 There you will see the `GitHub release workflow example` workflow and when you click it on the right you can click `Run workflow` which will trigger the workflow.
+7. Now we will add steps to setup python, install our build dependency, build our project and list the sha256 sums of the resulted artifacts.
+The new changes in the `release.yml` are in the commit containing this change.
+8. Again run the workflow (as we did on step 6).
+Then click the `build` job and click the `List shas` step.
+Next build your project locally, list the sha256 sums of the newly generated build files and verify that locally listed sha sums are the same sha256 sums as the listed on GitHub.